robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

     def converter(value, library):
         ...

-Converters accepting only one argument keep working as earlier and there are no plans to require changing them to accept two values.
+Converters accepting only one argument keep working as earlier.
+There are no plans to require changing them to accept two values.

 __ https://github.com/robotframework/robotframework/issues/4088